ahlstromcj/seq66/README.md

 ## Recent Changes

     *   Version 0.99.4:
+        *   Issue #48: For a new NSM session configuration, disable "JACK" port auto-connect.
         *   Fixed minor bug in reporting trying map a "null" buss.
+        *   Improved state-appearance of Stop, Pause, and Play buttons.
     *   Version 0.99.3:
         *   Issue #107.
 The basic fix is made.
 Still need to rehabilitate the Expand-pattern functionality.